 OutReserve

-Bald Butte Lookout (fremont-winema National Forest, Or)
+Bald Butte Lookout (Fremont-winema National Forest, OR)

 Bald Butte Lookout Exterior 1

-Bald Butte Lookout (fremont-winema National Forest, Or)
+Bald Butte Lookout Exterior 2

-Bald Butte Lookout (fremont-winema National Forest, Or)
+Bald Butte Lookout Exterior 3

-Bald Butte Lookout (fremont-winema National Forest, Or)
+Bald Butte Lookout Interior 1

-Bald Butte Lookout (fremont-winema National Forest, Or)
+Bald Butte Lookout View 2

-About Bald Butte Lookout (fremont-winema National Forest, Or)
+About Bald Butte Lookout (Fremont-winema National Forest, OR)

 Bald Butte Lookout is perched atop the windy summit of Bald Butte in the Fremont-Winema National Forest in south-central Oregon.
 It is surrounded by forested hillsides and expansive views.
 The lookout was built in 1931 and served as a Forest Service fire detection site for over 50 years.
 It was constructed from an Aladdin L4 ground-mounted lookout kit in which all of the pieces were pre-cut in six-foot lengths or less so the entire kit could be packed by horses into the remote site.
 The total cost of the structure at the time was $668.49 and only took a few days to assemble.
 At one time, hundreds of these types of lookouts were in service throughout the Pacific Northwest.
 Today only two such structures remain in Oregon, providing a unique lodging experience for guests seeking recreation and relaxation.
 The lookout offers basic amenities, though for guests to enjoy their experience completely, they must bring several of their own supplies.